jor-rainey/Portfolio_Projects/Strava_Running_Project/StravaReadme.md

 ### Data Visualisation

-Throughout the visualisation a consistent simple style, colour scheme and layout is used.
-This aids in the understanding and ease of use of the visualisations as well as creating a more professional look.
+Throughout the visualization a consistent simple style, colour scheme and layout is used.
+This aids in the understanding and ease of use of the visualizations as well as creating a more professional look.

 Buttons for navigation give more of a flow through the data than the standard Tableau pages that are also available to use as navigation through the dashboard.

-The layout has been configured sepcifically for a laptop browser window.
-However the layout and readiablilty would have to be assessed for different screen types depending on the anticipated use cases
+The layout has been configured specifically for a laptop browser window.
+However the layout and readability would have to be assessed for different screen types depending on the anticipated use cases